 Also see FAQ: What diagnostic tests are available?

 Acute attacks in AIP are triggered when the need for heme production in the body, and in particular the liver is increased.
 This occurs in a number of settings.
 A mainstain of AIP management is avoidance of these types of triggers that can induce acute attacks.

 One known trigger is progesterone, a hormone which naturally increases in women during their menstrual cycle.
 Female AIP patients are more likely to have attacks in the second half of their menstrual cycle, when their uterine lining is thickening but before it begins to shed (when they begin bleeding).
 Very frequent premenstrual attacks can be prevented by a gonadotropin-releasing hormone (GnRH) analogue administered with expert guidance.

 Prolonged starvation states is also known to induce liver heme production.
 Thus dieting can be a trigger and patients should avoid prolonged fasting and crash dieting.
 Patients with AIP should eat a balanced diet.
 If weight loss is desired, it is advisable to do this in a slow and gradual manner.

 Most drugs are processed, or metabolized by the liver, in a process that requires heme.
 This is why drugs can be another trigger, especially barbiturates, sulfonamide antibiotics, anti-seizure drugs, and oral contraceptives (progesterone in particular).
 There is an online drug database to check which medications may be unsafe for people with AIP.
-The website porphyriadrugs.com offers a mobile phone app that pulls up this information online.
+Visit the United Porphyrias Association website for access to and instructions for using an online drug database.

 During an attack, patients may often need to be hospitalized.
 This will allow them to receive medications to handle their pain and IV fluids if they are unable to stop vomiting or are too nauseous to eat.
 If the attack was triggered by using drugs for a long time, the muscles which control breathing may be weak and the patient may need respiratory support.